Enjoy this easy and delicious baked Sheet Pan Chicken and Butternut Squash on busy weeknights. It’s healthy, tasty, and clean-up is a breeze!

 Roasted Brussels Sprouts take on a rich, nutty flavor as they crisp and caramelize in the oven.
 No hard, flavorless leafy greens here.
 When prepared this way, we can’t get enough and eat them several times a week.

-Sheet pan dinners are the best.
-So Easy.
-We enjoy Sheet Pan Sesame Chicken and Veggies and Sheet Pan Fajitas on a regular basis!
+So easy.
+We enjoy Sheet Pan Sesame Chicken and Veggies and Sheet Pan Fajitas regularly!

 How to Make Sheet Pan Chicken and Butternut Squash

-Gather your ingredients and place your sheet pan in the oven, and preheat to 425 degrees F. Take care when taking it out and placing your chicken and veggies on it.
+Gather your ingredients, place your sheet pan in the oven, and preheat the oven to 425 degrees F. Take care when taking it out and putting your chicken and veggies on it.
 It will be hot!

-In a small bowl, mix mustard, maple syrup, garlic, sage and salt, and pepper.
+Mix mustard, maple syrup, garlic, sage and salt, and pepper in a small bowl.
 Set aside.

 Put butternut squash, Brussels sprouts, and salt and pepper in a mixing bowl and toss with olive oil.